undying/undying.github.io/_posts/2017-02-19-backslash_as_yen.markdown

 Then we have to enable them for wide system.

 {% highlight bash %}
-eselect enable 59-google-droid-sans.conf
-eselect enable 59-google-droid-sans-mono.conf
-eselect enable 59-google-droid-serif.conf
+eselect fontconfig enable 59-google-droid-sans.conf eselect fontconfig enable 59-google-droid-sans-mono.conf eselect fontconfig enable 59-google-droid-serif.conf
 {% endhighlight %}

 Next step is to clean fonts cache.